Altemista/Template/CONTRIBUTION.md

 >4.
 If any errors occur, fix them and update your template accordingly.
 Go back to step one.

 ## Stage your template
-When everything looks and works as expected you can open a pull request to `testing`.
+When everything looks and works as expected you can open a pull request to `testing` (**TODO** figure out how to deal with different commit histories).

 **TODO** If the template is valid, the merge will be accepted automatically and be published in the test environment of the developer platform `testdev.altemista.cloud`.